what does istg mean in text

 Globally, ISTG has become part of internet shorthand culture.

-Even non-native English speakers recognize it from:
+Even non-native English speakers often recognize it through memes, social apps, and viral content.

 FAQs About ISTG

-What does ISTG mean in text?
+What does ISTG mean in text messages?

 Is ISTG rude?

-Can ISTG be used professionally?
+Can I use ISTG professionally?

-Does ISTG always mean someone is angry?
+Does ISTG always mean anger?

 Conclusion